 Create a user account and prepare to participate using our online platform.

-Incoming first-year students complete a 30-min web module independently over the summer or on campus during new student orientation.
+Incoming first-year students complete a 30-minute online module independently over the summer or on campus during new student orientation.

 4. Track Impact

-See how many students completed the program and receive a report about the program’s impact at your school.
+See how many students completed the program, and receive a report about the program’s impact at your school if more than 30 students participate.

 Ready to get started?